 Feeding Fat to Horses

 Horses typically get fat in their diet through grains and commercial concentrates.
-Although there is no strict recommendation for how much fat to include in the horse’s diet, it is generally suggested that total fat content shouldn’t exceed 8% to minimize interference with fibre digestion and nutrient absorption.
+Although there is no strict recommendation for how much fat to include in the horse’s diet, it is generally suggested that total dietary fat content shouldn’t exceed 8% to minimize interference with fibre digestion and nutrient absorption.
 This is equivalent to about 2 cups per day for a 500 kg horse.

 Providing this mostly as omega-3 fatty acids will help achieve a healthy balance between omega-3 and omega-6 fatty acids and promote an anti-inflammatory state in the body.